vuejs/vue-test-utils/docs/en/README.md

 ## Getting started

-To get started using Vue Test Utils, please see [using with jest]().
+To get started using Vue Test Utils, please see [using with jest](guides/using-with-jest.md).

-If you're new to unit testing, please read our [introduction to unit tests]().
+If you're new to unit testing, you can read our [introduction to unit tests](guides/introduction-to-unit-tests.md).

 ## Testing single file components (SFCs)